FamilyTreesNet/macks/README.md

 Jon's son Jeff Macks and his wife Jen.
 <br>

 From Detroit, the U.S. family migrated outward to Maine, Virginia, Atlanta, San Francisco and Austin.
-The Sudbury side migrated to Toronto.
+Rhodie's granddaughter Marianne Matichuk served as Mayor of Sudbury from 2010 to 2014.
+Helen's daugheter Jan and her family moved to Toronto.
+A record store now resides in the Macks Store as of 2022.

 [Edit on GitHub](https://github.com/FamilyTreesNet/macks)